gardianos/php-rest-api-blog/README.md

 # PHP REST API
 This is a simple PHP REST API from scratch with no framework
+- Categories &
-- Categories and - Posts
+- Posts